torquebox/torquebox.org/news/2011-08-23-stomp-chat-demo-part1.md

 By setting the `session[:username]` after our admittedly-poor authentication, we make the user available to the message-handling components described shortly.
-The entire stack provides a unified view of a user's session across both STOMP and web component.
+As we will see in [part 2], the entire stack provides a unified view of a user's session across both STOMP and web components.

 ## Javascript Client in the Browser